-If you’re looking for a quality product made by other snowboarders that genuinely care about you tearing up the mountain on the board theses snowboard manufacturing companies make.
-Check out some of our favorites in this list of best American Made Snowboards.
+If you’re looking for a quality product made by other snowboarders that genuinely care about you tearing up the mountain on the board theses snowboard manufacturing companies make some of our favorite snowboards in North America.

 While the continued globalization of snowboarding and economical overseas manufacturing has caused many brands to build boards outside of North America, a number of great brands are still churning out a quality product on American soil.
 These American made snowboards and Canadian Snowboard brands have stayed true to their image while giving back to the mountain communities that support them.
 As a result, some of the most innovative snowboard technology and design characteristics have come from these companies.